*Clicca qui per leggere la versione italiana di questo documento – The Rush Way Junior ITALIA

 70 Games & Playing Time: Playing time for any individual is completely at the coach’s discretion.
 Rush encourages that playing time at all levels should be equal throughout the season.
 Limiting team roster size will aid in increased playing time for all players.
 Remember the spirit of the 70 Games Philosophy stated at The Heart Of The Rush: One of the main objectives of a Rush club must be to provide opportunities and environments for the players to elevate the overall number of playing hours as much as possible.
 At this stage, we believe it is a cornerstone of our player development approach to provide 70 11v11 learning instances along a calendar year.
 This is also explained in further detail at The Heart Of The Rush.

 Core Values: There are 11 players on the field and so Rush Soccer has 11 core values as well.
 Highlight them all at this stage.

-Player Position: Players should not be stereotyped into specific positions because of speed, size or other qualities.
-As they get immersed in this age group and above, players start specializing in the positions that maximize their abilities and don’t overexpose their weaknesses.
+Player Position: As of this age group, players start specializing in the positions that maximize their abilities and don’t overexpose their weaknesses.
 We still suggest to develop players in two positions, having at least one alternative to their main role on the team.